tetherless-world/ontology-engineering/oe2020/course-recommender/index.md

 course requirements (such as prerequisite requirements) and provide explanations to students about why certain courses are recommended to them.

-## Introduction/Motivation

-The domain of courses themselves are relatively clear with concrete credit count, course level and subjects.
-However, when entered into the domain of course registration and graduation requirements, more un-described context of the domain is required to make decisions.
-Given every semester an average of around 5000 students all need to simultaneously perform the same action of comparing available courses with their own graduation requirements, there is a need for guidance.
-This guidance at the moment is serviced by academic advisors that are the subject matter experts that provide this reconciliation of courses to requirements.
-To alleviate this enormous constraint on these subject matter experts (SMEs) and empower students with the appropriate data, an Ontology can be used to describe the domain and offer a query interface to expose not only data and requirements, but also the less tangible recommendations that advisors often provide.

 ## Point of Contact

 - Sola S. Shirai - shiras2 at rpi dot edu